301.3: What plants, shrubs and trees really want

 The vast majority of plants and trees receive their water and nutrients via the root structure.

-Roots can (and want to) travel much further than most people realise.
+Roots can (and want to) travel much further than most people realize.

 A diagram from Roots Demystified, by Robert Kourik